aaronstevenwhite/arcweight/docs/core-concepts/semirings.md

 }
 ```

-**Use Cases**: Large-vocabulary speech recognition, machine translation with large models, avoiding numerical underflow, and high-precision probability computation.
+**Use Cases**: Large-vocabulary speech recognition, machine translation with large models, numerical underflow avoidance, and high-precision probability computation.

-### The Boolean Semiring: Foundation for Recognition
+### The Boolean Semiring

 The Boolean semiring provides the simplest non-trivial semiring structure, corresponding to unweighted finite state automata and basic recognition problems.